 Each June, Washington, D.C., is invaded by the youth of America for the annual Youth Tour.
 With much to be seen, no time can be wasted.
-Friday afternoon you and your parents meet the director and chaperones where any questions or concerns are answered.
+Saturday afternoon you and your parents meet the director and chaperones where any questions or concerns are answered.
 Later, both you and your parents are treated to a "Get Acquainted Dinner."
 After a night of getting acquainted with the 25+ Youth Tour winners from across the state, be ready to start the following morning as you board the plane at Great Falls International Airport.
-In Minneapolis, we will meet with the North Dakota Youth Tour winners and chaperones.
-From there we will continue our journey together to Washington, D.C.

-Upon arrival in D.C., and after checking into the hotel, we will have dinner and tour some memorials and monuments.
+Upon arrival in Washington, D.C., and after checking into the hotel, we will have dinner and tour some memorials and monuments.
 Each day for the next five days you are chauffeured around the nation's capital touring and visiting historical landmarks while making new friends and having a blast!